Dellkan/EnhancedLayoutInflater/readme.md

 Purpose
 ========
 EnhancedLayoutInflater (ELI) main purpose is to make the madness of android layoutinflater stable and extendable.
-It is heavily inspired by Calligraphy, and borrows several ideas and code from it.
+It is heavily inspired by Calligraphy (specifically, how Calligraphy hacks the LayoutInflater and its factories), and borrows several ideas and code from it.

+The long term goal is to replace the functionality of other libraries such as Calligraphy and Robobinding, both doing heavy wizardry hacking on the LayoutInflater in a non-compatible/non-extendable way.
+ELI seeks to remedy that, by building a stable LayoutInflater that any third party (or you) can re-use without having to pack in their own LayoutInflater hacks.

 In and by itself through ELI alone, you should notice exactly zero difference in the layouts you inflate.
-However, this will allow you to add in one or many "addons", that each get callbacks and functionality that they can use modify the behaviour that occurs when any view is inflated.
+However, this will allow you to add in one or many hooks, that each get callbacks and functionality that they can use modify the behaviour that occurs when any view is inflated.
 Examples of such behaviours:

  - Change or create new shortcuts
  (such as LinearLayout instead of com.android.widgets.LinearLayout)